-BikeWalkKC envisions a region where the majority of residents live in communities with Complete Streets policies – the simple idea that roads should be designed and built to include everyone – walkers, cyclists, children, seniors, the disabled, transit riders, and even motorists.
+BikeWalkKC envisions a region where the majority of residents live in communities with Complete Streets policies – the simple idea that roads should be designed and built to include everyone – pedestrians, cyclists, children, seniors, the disabled, transit riders, and even motorists.

 - Lee’s Summit, MO (November 2010)